vppelli/chat-app/README.md

   - Download **Expo Go** on your mobile device
   - Create an Account to use
   - Make sure you are on the same network connection as the Hosted app
-  - Inside the terminal navigate to the project folder
+  - Inside the terminal, navigate to the project folder
   - type `npx expo start` This will start the app
   - Inside the Expo Go app you should see your app, Click it to view it!
 ## Used